feagi/feagi/README.md

 feagi bv start
 ```

 That's it!
 This installs FEAGI with Brain Visualizer, creates default configuration automatically, and launches the visualizer.
+The same `feagi bv start` command works on Linux, macOS, and Windows.

 ## Documentation